QBDI/QBDI/docs/source/get_started-frida.rst

     vm.call(functionPtr, []);

-If you ever want to pass argument to your callback, this can be done via the **data** argument :
+If you ever want to pass arguments to your callback, this can be done via the **data** argument :

 .. code-block:: javascript